ZUKOnnect Fellows

 Obstetric violence in a major health problem in both developed and developing countries (World Health Organisation (2015).
 However, the reality in those countries outside Europe, US, Canada and Australia is understudied.
 This research project examines the correlation between women's experiences of obstetric violence and the low facility-based deliveries and the high maternal mortality rate in Ghana.
 The quantitative (cross-sectional) research methodology will be used to collect and analyse data.
 The research findings will enable the Ghana government and other international organisations, such us the World Health Organisation (WHO) to understand the magnitude of the abuse and humiliation women face during delivery and its implications on women's health.
 This will assist stakeholders in developing policies and frameworks to curb the problem of obstetric violence in Ghana.

-ZENiT Fellow from 06/2024
+ZENiT Fellow since 06/2024

-Postdoctoral Fellow since 09/2020
+Postdoctoral Fellow from 09/2020 until 05/2024

 ZUKOnnect Fellow from 08 until 10/2019